(Names have been changed to protect the identity of those involved)

 When Austin explained to Marcia that he was going to take the cheaper and closer-to-campus apartment instead of the one across the street from her, she became irate.
 She kept him in her room for 2 hours.
 We could hear crying, some yelling, and lots of angry and intense talking.
 When Austin emerged, he was visibly broken.
 His only words to us, before he went to bed, were "I feel so lost and confused."
 This was such an awful, gut-wrenching time for us, as parents.
 We could see the anguish that Austin was enduring, yet we felt so helpless.

 The next morning, the college kids, including Austin and Marcia , drove back to school.
 On the way, Marcia cried and pouted.
 Austin was dropped off at his grandparent's house and was extremely depressed and withdrawn.
 He locked himself in his room.
 His grandparents couldn't believe the change in Austin .
 They had never before seen him depressed or distraught.
 They were shaken by the change in their grandson.
 Marcia was dropped off at her apartment.
 We called Austin to check on him.
-We found out that Marcia had been threatening suicide, explaining that by leaving her alone with her terrible depression, Austin was putting her at a terrible risk and abandoning her.
+We found out that Marcia had been calling and texting him, threatening suicide, explaining that by leaving her alone with her terrible depression, Austin was putting her at a terrible risk and abandoning her.
 Marcia's relentless guilt-trips and threats compelled Austin to take the apartment that she had selected for him.
 He seemed extremely depressed and somewhat ashamed of his choice.
 We could see that he just did not have the strength to oppose Marcia or go against her will.
 As parents, we were terrified at what was happening to our sweet son.
 The suicide threats, the break-up threats, the pouting, the anger, the guilt...it was too much for him..
 We could see that she was using his compassionate nature as weapon to control and destroy him.
 He seemed incapable of putting up and maintaining the needed boundaries.
 We knew he needed and wanted help, but he was unable to take the life-lines that we were continually throwing out to him.
 He was just too weak and too susceptible to her controlling threats.

 Jealousy is one of the most consistent prominent traits within an abuser.
 No matter what a victim does or says, an abuser will perceive the actions as an act of defiance and become overwhelmed with jealousy.
 In addition, an abuser wants complete control over the individual twenty-four-seven.
 And any moment the abuser doesn’t have complete control, they will exude a great amount of jealousy.